 The APVC covers an area of approximately 50,000 sq km (19,300 sq mi) between the Atacama basin and the Altiplano.
 It is bounded by the Bolivian Cordillera Real in the east and by the main chain of the Andes, the Cordillera Occidental, in the west.

-In addition to numerous minor warm springs within the area of the APVC, there are two major active geothermal fields; one at El Tatio in Chile and another at Sol de Manana in Bolivia.
+In addition to numerous minor warm springs within the area of the APVC, there are two major active geothermal fields: El Tatio in Chile and Sol de Manana in Bolivia.

 Delamination of the crust has occurred beneath the northern Puna and the southern Altiplano.
 At approximately 10 - 20 km (6 - 12 mi) depth, seismic data indicate the presence of melts in a layer called the Altiplano-Puna magma body (or Altiplano-Puna low-velocity zone).
 It is the largest known active magma body on Earth.

-Regional variations of activity have been attributed to the southwards moving subduction of the Juan Fernández Ridge.
-This southwards migration results in a steepening of the subducting plate behind the ridge, causing decompression melting.
+Regional activity variations have been attributed to the southwards moving subduction of the Juan Fernández Ridge.
+This southward migration results in a steepening of the subducting plate behind the ridge, causing decompression melting.
 Approximately 25 - 33% of the generated melts erupt to the surface as ignimbrites.

-The dry climate and high altitude of the Atacama Desert have protected the deposits of APVC volcanism from erosion but limited erosion also reduces the exposure of buried layers and structures.
+The dry climate and high altitude of the Atacama Desert have protected the deposits of APVC volcanism from erosion.
+Still, limited erosion also reduces the exposure of buried layers and structures.

 Map showing the location (in red) of the Altiplano-Puna plateau in South America

 The geothermal field has many geysers, hot springs and associated sinter deposits.
-These hot springs eventually form the Rio Salado, a major tributary of the Rio Loa, and are a major source of arsenic pollution in the river.
-The vents are sites of populations of extremophile microorganisms such as hyper thermophiles.
+These hot springs eventually form the Rio Salado, a major tributary of the Rio Loa, and are a significant source of arsenic pollution in the river.
+In addition, the vents are sites of populations of extremophile microorganisms such as hyperthermophiles.

 Sol de Mañana

 Sol de Mañana is a geothermal field in the Potosi Department of southwestern Bolivia.
 It extends over 10 sq km (3.8 sq mi), 4,800 - 5,000 m (15,750 - 16,400 ft) in altitude.
-Together with El Tatio, it is among the geothermal fields located at high altitudes associated with the volcanic system of the Altiplano-Puna volcanic complex as well as with a fault system that connects the two.
+Together with El Tatio, it is among the geothermal fields located at high altitudes associated with the Altiplano-Puna volcanic complex's volcanic system and a fault system that connects the two.

 Sol de Mañana is part of the geothermal system of the Laguna Colorada caldera.
-Cerro Guacha and Pastos Grandes have been proposed to be the heat sources as well.
+Cerro Guacha and Pastos Grandes have also been proposed as heat sources.